Ohio Planned Parenthood debunks claims that abortions halted - NewsBreak

 The Planned Parenthood North Columbus Health Center, located on 17th Avenue near Ohio State University’s campus, is experiencing a technical difficulty on its website that inaccurately purports the clinic is “not currently providing abortions at” its health centers across Ohio, according to Planned Parenthoods of Greater and Southwest Ohio.

 “Our websites are currently experiencing technical difficulties and we apologize to our patients who received the wrong information,” the clinic branches wrote.
 “Nevertheless, abortions are still legal in Ohio.
-All Planned Parenthoods are providing the procedure up to 6 weeks where no fetal cardiac tone is found, within the current law.”Biden calls for filibuster carveout to protect abortion rights
+All Planned Parenthoods are providing the procedure up to 6 weeks where no fetal cardiac tone is found, within the current law.”Criminalizing abortion a ‘mockery of justice,’ letter signed by Columbus city attorney says

 Created Equal, an anti-abortion advocacy group in Ohio, previously posted a screenshot of the Planned Parenthood website glitch, which gave a message that clinic locations throughout the state were no longer providing abortions.